 The broad curriculum on offer in Junior Prep continues into the Senior School where from Year 9 pupils are introduced to almost all of our GCSE subjects.
 In Year 9 teaching staff and mentors support pupils as they make their GCSE choices, with most pupils taking between eight and ten subjects at GCSE.

-Our in-depth curriculum is supported by an array of co-curricular activities, including regular field trips, residential trips and visits to the theatre, museums, art galleries and places of cultural interest as well as a host of clubs including Coding club, 3D printing, Electric car building, Fauna club, Welding club, Public speaking and a variety of other hobby and sports clubs.
+Our in-depth curriculum is supported by an array of co-curricular activities, including regular field trips, residential trips, Duke of Edinburgh Award, World Challenge as well as visits to the theatre, museums, art galleries and places of cultural interest.
+We also offer over 70 clubs a week including Coding club, Electric car building, Horse Riding, Sailing, Chess Club, Science and Dissection Club, Musical Theatre, Orchestra, Public speaking and a huge variety of other hobby and sports clubs.^ Back to Top